microsoft/vscode-docs/docs/python/python-web.md

 * You need to authenticate with GitHub.
 * You need to use a browser that supports [cross-origin isolation](https://developer.chrome.com/docs/extensions/mv3/cross-origin-isolation/).
 The extension has been tested with the Microsoft Edge and Google Chrome browsers.
 * You need to use the insider version of [VS Code for the Web](/docs/editor/vscode-web.md) (e.g. `https://insiders.vscode.dev/`)
-* Your source code must either be hosted on a GitHub repository and accessed through the GitHub Repositories extension, or on your local file system.
+* Your source code must either be hosted on on your local file system or a GitHub repository that is accessed through the GitHub Repositories extension.
-* When starting [VS Code for the Web](/docs/editor/vscode-web.md), you need to add the following query parameter to the URL: `?vscode-coi=`.
+* When starting [VS Code for the Web](/docs/editor/vscode-web.md), you need to add the following query parameter to the end of the URL: `?vscode-coi=`.

 ## Run Hello World